Opentrons/opentrons/api/docs/v2/tutorial.rst

 You're going to write some Python code, but you don't need to be a Python expert to get started writing Opentrons protocols.
 You should know some basic Python syntax, like how it uses `indentation <https://docs.python.org/3/reference/lexical_analysis.html#indentation>`_ to group blocks of code, dot notation for `calling methods <https://docs.python.org/3/tutorial/classes.html#method-objects>`_, and the format of `lists <https://docs.python.org/3/tutorial/introduction.html#lists>`_ and `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_.
 You’ll also be using `common control structures <https://docs.python.org/3/tutorial/controlflow.html#if-statements>`_ like ``if`` statements and ``for`` loops.

 To run your code, make sure that you've installed `Python 3 <https://wiki.python.org/moin/BeginnersGuide/Download>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
-You should write your code in your favorite plaintext editor or IDE and save it in a file with a ``.py`` extension, like ``dilution-tutorial.py``.
+You should write your code in your favorite plaintext editor or development environment and save it in a file with a ``.py`` extension, like ``dilution-tutorial.py``.

 Hardware and Labware
 ^^^^^^^^^^^^^^^^^^^^

 Before running a protocol, you’ll want to have the right kind of hardware and labware ready for your Flex or OT-2.

 - **Flex users** should review Chapter 2: Installation and Relocation in the `instruction manual <https://insights.opentrons.com/hubfs/Products/Flex/Opentrons%20Flex%20Manual.pdf>`_.
-Specifically, see the pipette information in the Instrument Installation and Calibration section.
+Specifically, see the pipette information in the "Instrument Installation and Calibration" section.
 You can use either a 1-channel or 8-channel pipette for this tutorial.
 Most Flex code examples will use a `Flex 1-Channel 1000 μL pipette <https://shop.opentrons.com/opentrons-flex-1-channel-pipette/>`_.

 - **OT-2 users** should review the robot setup and pipette information on the `Get Started page <https://support.opentrons.com/s/ot2-get-started>`_.
 Specifically, see `attaching pipettes <https://support.opentrons.com/s/article/Get-started-Attach-pipettes>`_ and `initial calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-the-deck>`_.
 You can use either a single-channel or 8-channel pipette for this tutorial.
 Most OT-2 code examples will use a `P300 Single-Channel GEN2 <https://shop.opentrons.com/single-channel-electronic-pipette-p20/>`_ pipette.

 The Flex and OT-2 use similar labware for serial dilution.
 The tutorial code will use the labware listed in the table below, but as long as you have labware of each type you can modify the code to run with your labware.

+.. suggest turning bullet list into table

 .. list-table::
    :widths: 20 40 50
    :header-rows: 1

    * - Labware type
-     - Name
+     - Labware name
      - API load name
    * - Reservoir
      - `NEST 12 Well Reservoir 15 mL <https://labware.opentrons.com/nest_12_reservoir_15ml>`_
      - ``nest_12_reservoir_15ml``
-   * - Well late
+   * - Well plate
      - `NEST 96 Well Plate 200 µL Flat <https://labware.opentrons.com/nest_96_wellplate_200ul_flat>`_
      - ``nest_96_wellplate_200ul_flat``
    * - Flex tiprack